5 surefire ways to ruin an EMS field supervisor

 When Jan came to our leadership academy, she was enthused, motivated and feisty.
 She had just become a field supervisor and passionately wanted to learn and do good things.
 She was fun to be around and full of energy and hope.
 When we talked about employee engagement and the unique challenges of leading EMS people, she got it.
 Jan was one of those supervisors any employer would be proud to have.

-I ran into Jan recently at an EMS gathering in her state and found her burnt out, unmotivated and planning a return to street work.
+I later ran into Jan at an EMS gathering in her state and found her burnt out, unmotivated and planning a return to street work.
 Sadly, her story is not unusual.
 Field supervisors perform one of the most important jobs in EMS, but they often do so without executive leaders understanding and valuing the role.
 Instead, many organizations ruin field supervisors.
 Here’s how.

 1. Fail to see supervisors as key engagement leaders

 The secret sauce of great EMS workplaces is engagement – employees who are excited, enthused, committed, loyal and willing to do more than required.
 Field supervisors are the kingpins of engagement.
 They are closest to field staff and the prime relationship builders with field staff.
 Their actions and behaviors tell the troops what the organization cares about, and what they do or don’t do has a big impact on engagement